From time to time, we run training for funeral and wedding celebrants. The next courses are:

 Eligibility & Booking

-Anyone can take part in the course, but you must share our Humanist beliefs in order to to be able to join us.
+We select candidates for the course who appear to show the right attributes and skills for celebrancy, and of course - you must share our Humanist beliefs if you wish to to be able to join us.
 Following successful completion of the course, eligible participants will be invited to apply.
-Some will take a year or more to join us, but here is a timeline of the fastest potential progression to join us;
+Some will take a year or more to join us, but here is a timeline of a typcial potential progression to join us based on the Wedding Celebrant course;

 Step 1.
 Training Course.
 (February)